 Prerequisites

 • VPC 1 and VPC 2 are created in the China (Hangzhou) region.
-Two vSwitches are created in VPC 1: one in Zone G and the other in Zone K. Another two vSwitches are created in VPC 2: one in Zone G and the other in Zone K. For more information, see Create a VPC and a vSwitch.
+Two vSwitches are created in VPC 1: one in Zone G and the other in Zone K. Another two vSwitches are created in VPC 2: one in Zone G and the other in Zone K. For more information, see the Step 1: Create a VPC and vSwitches section of the Create a VPC with an IPv4 CIDR block topic.

 • Two ECS instances (ECS 01 and ECS 02) are created in VPC 1 to send connection requests.
 ECS 01 is deployed in Zone G and ECS 02 is deployed in Zone K. Two ECS instances (ECS 03 and ECS 04) are created in VPC 2 to receive and process connection requests.
 ECS 03 is deployed in Zone G and ECS 04 is deployed in Zone K. Different NGINX services are deployed on ECS 03 and ECS 04.
-For more information about how to create ECS instances and deploy NGINX services, see Create an instance by using the wizard and Manually build an LNMP environment on an Alibaba Cloud Linux 2 instance.
+For more information about how to create ECS instances and deploy NGINX services, see Create an instance on the Custom Launch tab and Build an LNMP stack on an ECS instance that runs Alibaba Cloud Linux 2 or 3.

 • A security group is created in VPC 1.
 You can configure security group rules based on your requirements for business and security.
 For more information, see Create a security group.